justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 {% list {
     type: listTypes.ordered,
     items: [
-        "**Info:** Providing contextual information about the progress of an action", "**Warning:** Providing non-critical information about the progress of an action", "**Success:** Providing positive information about the progress of an action", "**Error:** Providing critical information about the progress of an action.
-Please review if Toast is correct to use it might be better to use a dialogue, notification or banner", "**Neutral:** Providing critical information about the progress of an action.
-Please review if Toast is correct to use it might be better to use a dialogue, notification or banner"
+        "**Info:** Providing contextual information about the progress of an action.", "**Warning:** Providing non-critical information about the progress of an action.", "**Success:** Providing positive information about the progress of an action.", "**Error:** Providing critical information about the progress of an action.
+Please review if toast is the correct component to use.
+It may be better to use a dialogue, notification or banner.", "**Neutral:** Neutral: Providing non-urgent general information about the progress of an action."
     ]
 } %}

 ### Icons

-When incorporating an icon into a Toast, it is essential to ensure that the icon clearly conveys the intended feedback.
-You should only use the icons built into the component and not use a different icon.
+When using an icon inside the toast component, you should make sure that the icon clearly conveys the intended meaning.
+Only use the icons that have been built into the component - do not supply your own.

 {% usage {
     do: {